root-project/web/primer/index.md

 Note that you will not obtain an identical plot when executing the lines above, depending on how the random number generator is initialised.

-The class `TH1F` does not contain a convenient input format from plain text files.
+The class {% include ref class="TH1F" %} does not contain a convenient input format from plain text files.
 The following lines of `C++` code do the job.
 One number per line stored in the text file "expo.dat" is read in via an input stream and filled in the histogram until end of file is reached.